swiftlang/swift-org-website/download/index.md

 #### Ubuntu/Debian community build

-There's also a community made package for Ubuntu/Debian based distros that is easy to install.
+There's also a community-made package for Ubuntu/Debian based distros that is easy to install.
 Just copy the commands below to add the repository and install Swift.

 More information about the community repository is available at [swiftlang.xyz](https://www.swiftlang.xyz/).